 And the Lord said, “Simon, Simon!
 Indeed, Satan has asked for you, that he may sift you as wheat.
 But I have prayed for you, that your faith should not fail; and when you have returned to Me, strengthen your brethren.”
 But he said to Him, “Lord, I am ready to go with You, both to prison and to death.”
 Then He said, “I tell you, Peter, the rooster shall not crow this day before you will deny three times that you know Me.”

 i.
-Apparently, Satan wanted to do much more against Peter than the Lord would allow; and Satan could not do whatever he wanted against Peter, but he must ask.
+Apparently, Satan wanted to do much more against Peter than the Lord would allow.
+Satan could not do whatever he wanted against Peter, but he had to ask God for permission.

 ii.
-“Satan desires that in the sifting process Ďno wheat shall remainí, but that all (like Judas) will be blown away like chaff.”
+“Satan desires that in the sifting process ‘no wheat shall remain’, but that all (like Judas) will be blown away like chaff.”
 (Geldenhuys)

 i.
 In the Christian life, we may falter, but we must never fail.
 If we have denied Jesus in some way, then we must return to Him immediately.

 i.
-But when you are walking on feelings, all this can change pretty quickly.
-Soon, Peter will be intimidated before a humble servant girl, and deny to her that he even knew Jesus.
+Relying on how you feel at the moment is not a stable foundation.
+Peter felt brave at the moment, but would soon be intimidated before a humble servant girl, and deny to her that he even knew Jesus.

 ii.
 “It is sometimes easier to bear a great load for Christ than a small one.
 Some of us could be martyrs at the stake more easily that confessors among sneering neighbors.”
 (Maclaren)

 e.
-Jesus told Peter the truth about himself and the situation not to discourage him, but to let him know there is a spiritual reality and a spiritual battle that he is unaware of, but that Jesus knew well.
+I tell you, Peter, the rooster shall not crow this day before you will deny three times that you know Me: Jesus told Peter the truth about himself and the situation not to discourage him, but to let him know there is a spiritual reality and a spiritual battle that he is unaware of, but that Jesus knew well.

 4. (35-38) Jesus calls the disciples to readiness.

-b.
+i.
 The disciples had been sent out to do ministry without Jesus before (Luke 10:1-17), but then they were received with goodwill and hospitality.
-Now they are facing a hostile world without Jesus, and must be prepared.
+Now they faced a hostile world without Jesus and must be prepared.

 Coming out, He went to the Mount of Olives, as He was accustomed, and His disciples also followed Him.
 When He came to the place, He said to them, “Pray that you may not enter into temptation.”
-And He was withdrawn from them about a stoneís throw, and He knelt down and prayed, saying, “Father, if it is Your will, take this cup away from Me; nevertheless not My will, but Yours, be done."
-Then an angel appeared to Him from heaven, strengthening Him.
-And being in agony, He prayed more earnestly.
-Then His sweat became like great drops of blood falling down to the ground.
-When He rose up from prayer, and had come to His disciples, He found them sleeping from sorrow.
-Then He said to them, "Why do you sleep?
-Rise and pray, lest you enter into temptation."
+And He was withdrawn from them about a stone’s throw, and He knelt down and prayed, saying, “Father, if it is Your will, take this cup away from Me; nevertheless not My will, but Yours, be done.”

 i.
 “The usual manner of prayer at that time was to pray in a standing position.
 That Jesus knelt down proves the violence of His struggle in Gethsemane.”
 (Geldenhuys)